 While he was still speaking to the crowds, his mother and his brothers were standing outside, wanting to speak to him.
 Someone told him, "Look, your mother and your brothers are standing outside, wanting to speak to you."
 But to the one who had told him this, Jesus replied, "Who is my mother, and who are my brothers?"
 And pointing to his disciples, he said, "Here are my mother and my brothers!
 For whoever does the will of my Father in heaven is my brother and sister and mother."

-This feast of the Presentation of Our Blessed Lady is not based on any specific Gospel text, but is a popular devotion based on a creative reading of many hints in the Gospels, which were knitted together by an anonymous 2nd-century Christian writer.
+The Presentation of Our Blessed Lady is not based on any specific Gospel text, but is a popular devotion based on a creative reading of many hints in the Gospels, which were knitted together by an anonymous 2nd-century Christian writer.
 Most of our Marian liturgical celebrations are squarely based on episodes told by the Evangelists.
 Saint Luke tell of her glad acceptance of God's call at the Annunciation.
 He tells also of her magnificent spirituality, in the Magnificat.
 Later we hear of her maternity and of her utter faithfulness to her son, Jesus, even to standing beside his cross at the crucial high point of his sacrifice (John 19).
 But the Gospels tells us nothing about Mary's early life.
 The inspired Word is silent about the presentation that we celebrate each year on November 21st, whereby her parents presented Mary as a young girl to the service of God.
 This devotion is testified by a tradition that was written perhaps a century after Mary had departed this life.
 The Presentation of Our Lady in the Temple is told in a delightful Apocryphal text, the Protoevangelium of James, which may be dated around the year 200 AD. (click here for our translation of this lovely, ancient text, the Protoevangelium)

-This pious book abut the Virgin Mary's childhood offers a colourful account of many aspects of her early life, seen as a preparing for the Gospel.
+This text about the Virgin Mary's childhood offers a colourful account of many aspects of her early life, seen as a preparing for the Gospel.
 Her father, Joachim, tells Anna his wife that he wishes to bring their child to serve in the Temple of the Lord in Jerusalem.
 Anna makes him delay until the child is three years old, before having her live away from her parents.
 When the day arrived, a group of chaste Hebrew girls accompany Mary to the Temple, with their lamps burning.
 There the priest receives her, blesses her, and kisses her in welcome.
 He proclaims, "The Lord has magnified your name in all generations.
 In you, the Lord will manifest His redemption to the children of Israel."
 Mary was placed on the third step of the Temple, where she "danced with joy and all the house of Israel loved her."
 The story goes on to describe how she continued in the Temple, living in the service of the Lord, while her parents returned home, glorifying God.
 The focus of the book is clear: from her earliest childhood Mary was completely dedicated and given over to God.
 It is to this beautiful apocryphal account that we owe the Feast of the Presentation of Our Lady.

 In the 6th century the Emperor Justinian built a splendid church dedicated to Mary in the Temple area in Jerusalem.
 This basilica was dedicated in 543 but was destroyed by the Persians within a century.
 Several church Fathers such as Germanus, Patriarch of Constantinople (+730) and his contemporary John Damascene, preached homilies on this feast, referring to Mary as God's special flower which was being nurtured for better things.
 "She was planted in the House of God, nourished by the Holy Spirit and kept her body and soul spotless to receive God in her bosom.
 He who is all-holy rests among the holy."